harmonylang/harmony-gui/README.md

 This part shows the current progress of execution.
 It shows how many microsteps there are in total, as well as how many microsteps have been executed.
 In the picture above, it shows `Microsteps: 152/309`.
 This means that there are 309 microsteps in this trace, and 152 microsteps have been executed at the current time step.

 ### 14. File
-At top of the window, there is a bar showing the current opening file, a `Browse` button for opening files, and a `Run` button for running source code files. \
+At the top of the window, there is a bar showing the current opening file, a `Browse` button for opening files, and a `Run` button for running source code files. \
 To compile and model check a Harmony source code (`.hny`) file, you will need to first open the `.hny` file and then click `Run`. \
 Harmony model checker compiles the source code in a `.hny` file and saves the output in a `.hco` file under the same name.
 Therefore, you can also open a Harmony compiled output (`.hco`) file directly.
-This saves you the trouble of compile and model check the same source code multiple times. \
+This saves you the trouble of compiling and model checking the same source code multiple times. \
 If you have changed the source code file, however, you do need to open the source code and run that file again.

 ### 15. Configuration (Menu bar)